jazracherif/audacity_sdcnd/CarND-Advanced-Lane-Lines/writeup.md

 The function pipeline() (pipelines.py line 41) runs the undistorded image into both a color and a gradient threshold transformation before combining them:

-Color Transoforms (line 53 - 62 pipelines.py):
+Color Threshold Transformation (pipelines.py: line 53 - 62):
 1. Transform the undistored image from RGB to HLS
 2. **yellow_binary**: the output of a color threshold on the H channel, done to capture the yellow line.
 (H=19)
-3. **l_binary**: the output of a threholding on the L channel to keep lighter parts of the picture, filtering anything below 160.
+3. **l_binary**: the output of a thresholding on the L channel to keep lighter parts of the picture, filtering anything below 160.

-Gradient Threshold transforms (combined_thresh() in gradient_threshold.py line 133):
+Gradient Threshold transforms (combined_thresh() in gradient_threshold.py: line 133):
 1. Run a sobel operation on both x and y axis with kernel size 5 and threhols 20,100
-2. Apply a magnitude threholding on both x and y axis with thresholds 30,100
+2. Apply a magnitude thresholding on both x and y axis with thresholds 30,100
 3. Apply a direction of gradient thresholding with angle threshold between 0.7 and 1.3
 4. **sxbinary**: Combine all 3 previous operation with an OR operations